Structured insight: each level builds skills for understanding, repair, and connection.

 What it teaches:

-Emotions are signals shaped by safety vs. threat.
-When the system reads “safe,” we’re in Connect–Belonging (curiosity, empathy, access to choice).
+Emotions are not flaws—they are the body’s guidance system.
+They shift with safety vs. threat: when the system reads “safe,” we’re in Connect–Belonging (rest/digest, curiosity, empathy, access to choice).
 When it reads “threat,” we shift to Protect–Defense (fight/flight/freeze/fawn).
-The gradient helps you read state before content so you don’t try to solve a relationship or policy problem from a dysregulated place.
+The gradient acts like an internal compass, helping you read state before content so you don’t try to solve a relationship or policy problem from a dysregulated place.
 It’s a map for noticing mode flips and recovering enough safety to think clearly again.

 Why it matters: